 If you love nature and wildlife, a visit to Tiritiri Matangi Island is a must.
 The island, which can be reached from Auckland city via ferry, is a wildlife sanctuary for threatened and endangered native birds and reptile species.
 After a brief introductory walk from a local ranger on arrival, visitors are welcome to join guided walks or simply explore the surrounding tracks and beaches on their own.

 At the tip of the Whangaparaoa Peninsula, 50km (30mi) north of Central Auckland, Shakespear Regional Park is the most visited and accessible open sanctuary in the region.
 With a focus on conservation and farming, the park provides a pest-free habitat for endangered wildlife – to the extent that dogs and other pets aren’t permitted here.

 Great Barrier Island

-Mission Bay is located on Tamaki Drive, quite close to Auckland’s central business district.
-Aucklanders are particularly drawn to this beach because of its accessible location.
-Mission Bay is surrounded by cool cafés and restaurants as well as a park right on the beach’s doorstep.
+Mission Bay is quite close to Auckland’s central business district on Tamaki Drive, and Aucklanders are particularly drawn to the local beach here.
+Mission Bay is also renowned for its cafes and restaurants, plus the picturesque park that lies right on the doorstep.